Prima Donna (opera): Development

 In December 2009, Sundance Channel aired a 90-minute documentary, directed by George Scott, titled Prima Donna spotlighting the history of Wainwright's career and his attempt to "create classical opera from scratch".

 Further performances

 Following the Manchester premiere, London performances at Sadler's Wells Theatre were held in April 2010.
 The North American premiere took place June 2010 at the Luminato festival in Toronto, with Wainwright present.
+Excerpts from Prima Donna were first performed in the US on September 3, 2010 by the Oregon Symphony under Carlos Kalmar with Kelly as Régine and Megan Marie Hart as Marie at the opening event of the Time-Based Art Festival in Portland.
 Prima Donna had its New York City debut on February 19, 2012, with the New York City Opera at the Brooklyn Academy of Music.

 In March 2014, Wainwright began raising funds to record a two-disc album recording of the opera.
 Deutsche Grammophon released this album in 2015.

 In 2015, Wainwright launched a new version of a scene from the opera, accompanied by a film directed by Francesco Vezzoli, featuring Cindy Sherman as the Prima Donna.
+This version was presented at the 2017 Adelaide Festival with Jacqueline Dark in the title role.